wanderer3519/PingPal/SystemDesignDocument.md

 - Cloudinary: A image cloud library for react (nextjs).

 ## Setup and Running the Prototype
+(
+    This step can also be skipped as the app currently has a database configuration and runs in development mode.
+    Install packages `npm install`
+    Use `npm run dev` to start running the app
+)
 Setup .env file:
 1. Start your own MongoDB server.
 If you are not registered, please do so by logging into the atlas page and register.
 2. Start a database and connect to it.
-3. Setup an env file which must be similar to the one in the repo. (you can also update the same variables in the env file) (This step can also be skipped)
+3. Setup an env file which must be similar to the one in the repo. (you can also update the same variables in the env file)
 4. Login to cloudinary and get your Cloud name
 5. The env should consist of the following variables (Replace the values with your custom ones):
     MONGODB_URL={Your mongodb link}